Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 Step 4: Opportunity Cost

-• Revenue lost because engineers were fixing tools instead of driving growth.
+• Revenue lost because engineers were fixing tools instead of enabling growth.

 Add these up.
 Compare against vendor subscription costs.